 It is better to have a permanent income than to be fascinating.

 – Oscar Wilde

-The idea of diversifying into your personal conglomerate by creating multiple streams of income and successfully competing in all these areas is a task reserved only for the select few.
+The idea of diversifying into your personal conglomerate by creating multiple streams of income and successfully competing in all these areas is a task reserved only for a select few.
 Are you one of them?